Table of contents:

 - Are we doing enough for employee career paths and development opportunities?

 Employees are always on the lookout to grow themselves.
 And jobs with better, stronger career opportunities gain more traction.
 It’s a fact that employees are inclined both towards recognition and development.
-If you have systems in check where you reward employees not only monetarily but also add new roles and levels to their existing work, then you are on the right track.
+If you have systems in check where you reward employees not only monetarily but also add new roles and levels to their existing work, then you are on the right track and employee retention will never be an obstacle for an organization like yours.

-To hold on to this unique opportunity, take a step back, listen, learn, and make the changes employees want.
+To hold on to this unique opportunity, take a step back, listen, learn, and make the changes employees want if you really wish to retain them.

 “A Microsoft report found that 52% of Gen Z and Millennials are likely to consider changing employers this year, up by 3% year-over-year”

-It begs the question: What are the main factors that are encouraging employees to resign and adding to the quit rates each month.
+It begs the question: What are the main factors that are encouraging employees to resign and adding to the low employee retention rates each month?
 Here are the top five drivers of the great resignation:

 1. Stress, toxicity, and exhaustion in the current role and low hope for future development:

-Lack of career growth opportunities and job dissatisfaction are the two primary reasons employees leave.
+Lack of career growth opportunities and job dissatisfaction are the two primary reasons employers are unable to retain their employees.
 These factors got intensified with the onset of the pandemic as employees assessed their work and saw an unalignment with their purpose in life.
-And worst of all took place when many companies started pay cuts, reduced bonuses, took back employee benefits, and didn't hesitate to lay off employees due to the fluctuations in their businesses.
+And worst of employee retention showed face when many companies started pay cuts, reduced bonuses, took back employee benefits, and didn't hesitate to lay off employees due to the fluctuations in their businesses.

 DID YOU KNOW?
 “According to a CNBC report, 26% of employees are planning to leave their employers out of which 80% stated career advancement being a major concern.”